wp-plugins/twitter-stream/readme.txt

 To make it easier for me to answer questions & to keep everything in one place, please go to the [blog post](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "Check here for answers to any questions.") for Twitter Stream on my website.
 If you have any requests or problems please leave a comment there or drop me an email via the contact form also available there.
 Thanks.

 == Changelog ==

+= 2.0.2 =
+* Fixed cURL bug. curlopt_get is not needed as is set to get by default & it is curlopt_httpget...

 = 2.0.1 =
 * Removed oAuth until key exchange system does not make keys public...